 Banking & Finance

 Ranked as one of the top banking practices in New Zealand

 The 'very commercial and knowledgeable" Nigel Oliver and 'leading individuals' Grant Goldsmith and Crispin Vinnell are all ranked in the 2017 Asia Pacific Legal 500.
 Grant, Nigel and Crispin are also ranked in the 2017 Chambers and Partners directory.
-The team are recognised in the Guide as being 'excellent and good value for money.'
+The team are recognised in the Guide as being 'excellent, friendly, helpful and professional.'

 Our multi-disciplinary team has specialist knowledge acting for leading national and international banks and financial institutions and has helped advise them on many challenging deals.
 Examples of work are syndicated lending, bilateral lending, security sharing arrangements, project finance, acquisition finance (including management buyouts and buy-ins), negative pledge lending and mezzanine finance.

 We tailor advice to foreign law firms, banks and institutions on New Zealand banking rules and transaction and governing law issues.
 We provide foreign law legal opinions concerning the enforceability of banking documents.